Updated May 2025

 Where to Stay in Lisbon

-If you’re just visiting Lisbon for a few days and want to be in striking distance to most of the top spots and more in the town hub, definitely look into Alfama (the most charming neighborhood in my opinion), Cais do Sodre, Chiado or Bairro Alto.
+If you’re just visiting Lisbon for a few days and want to be in striking distance to most of the top spots and more in the main hub, definitely look into staying in Alfama (the most charming neighborhood in my opinion), Cais do Sodre, Chiado or Bairro Alto.

 Getting Around Lisbon

-- Uber is the easiest way to get around town and is very inexpensive.
+- Ride Shares: Uber is the easiest way to get around town and is very inexpensive.
 They typically arrive really fast as well.
-Even if you want to get across the city, expect to pay under 6 Euros per ride.
+Even if you want to get across the city, you can typically expect to pay under 10 Euros per ride.

-- You might be surprised to see tuk-tuks bopping around town as well — and they all have a sense of artistic flair about them, as they’re typically decorated in colorful patterns and designs.
+- Tuk Tuks: You might be surprised to see tuk-tuks bopping around town as well—and they all have a sense of artistic flair about them, as they’re typically decorated in colorful patterns and designs.
 These are better suited for groups that can fill an entire tuk-tuk car and want a tour of the city as they can be a bit more expensive.

-- For a fun tour on one of Lisbon’s famous tram cars, Tram #28 is the place to be as it routes near some of the city’s major sites.
-Just don’t be surprised if wait times to get onboard are long and you get squished in like sardines.
+- Tram Cars: For a fun tour on one of Lisbon’s famous tram cars, Tram #28 is the place to be as it travels near some of the city’s major sites.
+Just don’t be surprised if wait times to get onboard are long and you get squished in like sardines though!

-This is where top sites like the MAAT Museum, Belem Tower and Jeronimos Monastery are all located.
-This can be quite a busy tourist area, and the monastery and tower attract quite a line of visitors.
+This is where top Lisbon sites like the MAAT Museum, Belem Tower and Jerónimos Monastery are all located.
+This can be quite a busy tourist area, and the monastery and tower attract big lines of visitors.

 If either of those sites are on your list, visit them first and early in the morning (ie. 30 minutes to an hour before opening time to be first in line) otherwise you could be standing in line for hours.